Best Startup Business Loans in April 2025

 • Personal loan.
 Personal loans can often be easier to get than business loans because most personal loan lenders look only at your personal credit score.
 However, personal loans tend to provide lower borrowing limits and higher interest rates than business loans.

 • 401(k) loan.
 If your 401(k) plan allows loans, you’re almost guaranteed to get approved — and you won’t even need a credit check since you’re essentially borrowing money from yourself.
-However, 401(k) loans are risky since you may have to repay the money immediately if you leave your employer.
+However, 401(k) loans are risky because they put your retirement savings on the line.

 • Home equity loan or HELOC.
 Home equity loans and home equity lines of credit (HELOC) are two low-cost borrowing options worth considering.
 However, home equity loans and HELOCs can have substantial closing costs, and you also risk losing your home if you can’t afford to repay the loan or line of credit.